Glycemic Index of Raisins - red and gold

 What is the glycemic index of Raisins - red and gold?

-Raisins - red and gold has a glycemic index (GI) of 65, which is classified as medium GI.
-With a medium GI of 65, Raisins - red and gold provides moderate energy release.
-Best consumed in controlled portions or paired with low GI foods to balance blood sugar response.
+Raisins - red and gold has a glycemic index of 65, which is classified as medium GI.
+This means it has a moderate impact on blood sugar levels.

 What is the glycemic load of Raisins - red and gold?